aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/pytorch-neuron-programming-guide.rst

 Tips and Best Practices
 -----------------------

-Understand the lazy mode in PyTorch Neuron
+Understand the lazy mode in PyTorch NeuronX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One significant difference between PyTorch Neuron and native PyTorch is
+One significant difference between PyTorch NeuronX and native PyTorch is
-that the PyTorch Neuron system runs in lazy mode while the native
+that the PyTorch NeuronX system runs in lazy mode while the native
 PyTorch runs in eager mode.
 Tensors in lazy mode are placeholders for
 building the computational graph until they are materialized after the
 compilation and evaluation are complete.
-The PyTorch Neuron system
+The PyTorch NeuronX system
 builds the computational graph on the fly when you call PyTorch APIs to
 build the computation using tensors and operators.
 The computational
 graph gets compiled and executed when ``xm.mark_step()`` is called